-Internal Audit activities are scheduled for Eni SpA and the Covered Subsidiaries based on an annual Audit Plan prepared by the Head of the Internal Audit Department following a structured process, taking a "top-down" and "risk-based" approach to assessing the main risks faced by the Covered Companies.
+Internal Audit activities are scheduled based on an annual Audit Plan prepared by the Head of the Internal Audit Department following a defined method, taking a "top-down" and "risk-based" approach to assessing the main risks.

-The Audit Plan is approved at least annually185 by the Board of Directors, subject to the prior opinion of the Control and Risk Committee, in consultation with the Chairman of the Board of Directors, the CEO and the Board of Statutory Auditors of Eni SpA (including in its capacity as the "Audit Committee" under US law).
+The Audit Plan is approved at least annually 171 by the Board of Directors, subject to the prior opinion of the Control and Risk Committee, in consultation with the Chairman of the Board of Directors, the CEO and the Board of Statutory Auditors of Eni SpA (including in its capacity as the "Audit Committee" under US law).

 The Eni SpA supervisory plan, approved by Eni's Watch Structure, pursuant to Eni's Model 231, forms an integral part of the Audit Plan.